nouseforaname1/When-To-Charge-Carbon-Intensity-Forecast/README.md

 Even if you have green tariff like me, you'll be aware the UK grid needs to generates CO2 to satisfy your demand when renewables are unavailable (even if your green tariff causes someone else to get a green unit some other time to compensate).

 The widget aims to help you judge how to time-shift your use, and minimise that CO2 generation.
-That might help balance a greener grid.
+That might help balance a greener grid, create more renewables demand and reduce demand for fossil sources.

 It uses information from the https://www.carbonintensity.org.uk/ API site to display the carbon intensity forecast for electricity in your general postcode area (the API works off just the start of your postcode, up to the space e.g. RG10)

-It also shows you the current carbon intensity - and the minimum foreseen in the forecast.
+It also shows you the current carbon intensity, the minimum foreseen in the forecast and also the local generation mix (it varies a lot geographically - have a play with the website to see what I mean.
+Look at the code to understand the classification - but IIRC, red is fossil, yellow solar, blue hydro and wind, grey imports (like French nuclear), and I think I made nuclear green, as in this medium term context, I count it as such - alter the code if you don't like that).

 The idea is, if you have an EV (or anything that intermittently sucks in lots of juice from the grid) - and are able to time your charged/use - you can use this to judge when you will cause least CO2 to be generated.